MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/dependency-service/photo-picker.md

 ## Creating the Interface

 First, create an interface in shared code that expresses the desired functionality.
 In the case of a photo-picking application, just one method is required.
-This is defined in the  [`IPicturePicker`](https://github.com/xamarin/xamarin-forms-samples/blob/master/DependencyService/DependencyServiceSample/DependencyServiceSample/IPicturePicker.cs) interface in the portable class library of the sample code:
+This is defined in the  [`IPicturePicker`](https://github.com/xamarin/xamarin-forms-samples/blob/master/DependencyService/DependencyServiceSample/DependencyServiceSample/IPicturePicker.cs) interface in the .NET Standard library of the sample code:

 ```csharp
 namespace DependencyServiceSample